philipturner/home-built-stm/README.md

   - A custom design that minimizes parasitic capacitance, might need to be discarded with the broken tip
   - This is similar to qPlus sensors, which have some MEMS circuitry on whatever the tuning fork is glued to
   - Minimize the magnitude of thermal drift caused by the op-amp's ~7 mW power consumption
+- Reversibly bondable piezo plates
+  - Use magnets to make piezos reversibly stickable to something.
+You can stack them up, or instead distribute then across different axes (X/Y/Z).
+  - Need to understand whether you can do this, without the magnetic force crushing the crystalline material.
+  - Issues with isolating nearby circuitry (such as the grounded STM tip) from very high electric fields
 - Two-stage spring suspension system
   - Viton high-frequency dampers are incompatible with UHV.
 They're compatible with HV, but not UHV (Viton has a vapor pressure of 10^-8 or 10^-7 torr).
   - Use a single-stage, compact spring for the high-frequency part.
 This is small enough to fit inside a UHV chamber.